nuspell/nuspell/docs/ISSUE_TEMPLATE.md

-The issues can be of three types (put an X between the brackets):
+The issues can be of three types (delete two rows and leave only one):

-- [ ] Bug reports
+- Bug reports
-- [ ] Change request or feature request
+- Change request or feature request
-- [ ] Others, questions
+- Others, questions

 # Reporting bugs